seanbo/backup_scripts/README.md

 ## "main" log definition
 There are five options for the "log" node
-- directory : This is the path to where the logs will be stored locally -file_prefix : prefix for the log file's name -file_format : This is added after "$file_prefix-", the sample provides a date format -file_suffix : the files extension with no dot
+- directory : This is the path to where the logs will be stored locally
+- file_prefix : prefix for the log file's name
+- file_format : This is added after "$file_prefix-", the sample provides a date format
+- file_suffix : the files extension with no dot
--keep : Number of log file versions to keep stored locally
+- keep : Number of log file versions to keep stored locally

 ## "main" backup definition
-There are two options for the "backup" node -local_directory : Path to local storage for tar files -shared_directory : Path to the SAMBA share for remote storage
+There are two options for the "backup" node
+- local_directory : Path to local storage for tar files
+- shared_directory : Path to the SAMBA share for remote storage

 ## Targets
 This is where you configure individual backup sets.
 The same demonstrates backing up /boot, /etc, and a home folder.

 ## target definition
 Targets have 8 options.
 7 are required, the 8th, "exclude" is optional.
--name : name of the target, this is used as the prefix for tar files.
+- name : name of the target, this is used as the prefix for tar files.
--directory : Path of the folder to backup
+- directory : Path of the folder to backup
--file_format : This is added after "$file_prefix-", the sample provides a date format -file_suffix : the files extension with no dot
+- file_format : This is added after "$file_prefix-", the sample provides a date format
+- file_suffix : the files extension with no dot
--owner : After the backup is complete, the file's ownership will be changed to the specified user -group : After the backup is complete, the file's ownership will be changed to the specified group -keep : Number of tar file versions to keep stored locally -exclude : This is another node used to exclude files or directories.
+- owner : After the backup is complete, the file's ownership will be changed to the specified user
+- group : After the backup is complete, the file's ownership will be changed to the specified group
+- keep : Number of tar file versions to keep stored locally
+- exclude : This is another node used to exclude files or directories.
 See below

 ### Excludes
-The exclude node will include a folders or files node (not currently implemented) -node title "some folder name" will have a "path" identifier indicating the subdirectory path underneath the "directory" for the target.
+The exclude node will include a folders or files node (not currently implemented)
+- node title "some folder name" will have a "path" identifier indicating the subdirectory path underneath the "directory" for the target.
 This entire folder will be excluded.
 See sample below for excclusions for /home/seanbo/backups and /home/seanbo/foo
--from_file : specify absolute path to tar style exclude pattern file
+- from_file : specify absolute path to tar style exclude pattern file

 ## Sample
 ```json